tkhq/qos/src/qos_client/RESHARD_GUIDE.md

   - my_alias.share
 ```

-Note that the logic looks at the extension of the file to determine if its a share or the quorum key.
+Note that the logic looks at the extension of the file to determine if it's a share or the quorum key.

 ```sh
 qos_client reshard-re-encrypt-share \